-How do you restore trust after betrayal?
+How do you restore trust in your relationship after betrayal?
 Is it possible?
 Do you even want to?

 These are questions you may be asking yourself if you’ve been betrayed by someone you love.
 You may be wondering how to restore trust in your relationship.